Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

-Using the condition \bref{eq:P2_diag}, we can write all the relevant expectation values, which appear during the evaluation of Eq.~\bref{eq:rownowaznoscRMFT_GA}, in the form of a power series with respect to the parameter $x$.
-As an example, we show here the power series for the hopping probability and the intersite Coulomb interaction terms (all other terms remaining in the Hamiltonian can be expressed in analogical form, cf. Ref.~\onlinecite{Kaczmarczyk2014}), are
+Similarly as before, in DE-GWF method we are looking for the ground state of the system in the form given by Eq. (\ref{eq:Gutzwiller_wf}).
+Using the condition (\ref{eq:P2_diag}), we can write all the relevant expectation values, which appear during the evaluation of Eq. (\ref{eq:rownowaznoscRMFT_GA}), in the form of a power series with respect to the parameter $x$ (we assume the spatial homogeneity of the paired solution, so $x\equiv x_i$), without the use of the approximations (\ref{eq:GA}).
+As an example, we show below the power series for the hopping probability and the intersite Coulomb interaction terms (all other terms remaining in the Hamiltonian can be expressed in analogical form, cf. Ref.~\cite{Kaczmarczyk2014})